 Why COVID-19 tests are able to have extended expiration dates

-These COVID-19 home tests were created when rapid approval and availability was needed.
-In these situations, the FDA may grant approval for a test with limited stability testing performed.
+These COVID-19 home tests were created when rapid approval and availability was needed at the height of the pandemic.
+In these situations, the FDA may grant approval for a test with limited stability testing performed at that time.
 The manufacturer might have only completed a few months’ worth of studies, and thus had to send out lots of tests marked with expiration dates that seem to give them a short shelf life.

 However, stability testing continues at the manufacturer, allowing the FDA to extend expiration dating when there is sufficient evidence to ensure that the test still provides a valid result.
 The test box might already have been printed or shipped before the extended expiration was approved, so the date on the test will still appear within that short shelf life.